 You will start the day by having breakfast in Wayqecha, and then you will have the opportunity to go on a Canopy Walkway.
 Here you will experience an unparalleled view of the treetops.
 You can also learn about an interesting scientific project being carried out just by the walkway.

 Finally, it’s time to leave the cloud forest and make your way further down into the jungle (rainforest).
-Late in the afternoon, you will arrive at the Manu Biological Station (formerly called the Villa Carmen Biological Station), where you will spend the next two nights.
-The station is located within the spectacular Manu Biosphere Reserve and can already be considered rainforest (and not cloud forest anymore).
+Late in the afternoon, you will arrive at the lodge where you will spend the night.

 Back at the lodge, you will have lunch.
-Then, in the afternoon, you will go to the bamboo forest to learn some more about its uses.
+Then, in the afternoon, you will go to the Huacaria Native Community.
+You will have time to visit the community, learn about its traditions, and buy handicrafts made from seeds and natural products.

-After spending the last hours in Manu Biolodge, we will take you back to Cusco, where you will arrive in the afternoon.
-This is the end of Manu: Between the cloud forest and rainforest.
+After spending the last hours in Pillcopata, we will take a public bus back to Cusco, where you will arrive in the afternoon.

 The Wayqecha Cloud Forest Biological Station is one of the world’s best sites to explore the lush cloudforest ecosystem.
 A constant supply of moisture supports a remarkable diversity of plants, which in turn supports thriving populations of birds, amphibians, orchids, and mammals.